harry7557558/DMOJ-Render_Main/1pointer/README.md

 **https://dmoj.ca/problem/cccjqrp3:**

-All inputs can fit into 64-bit unsigned integer.
+All inputs can fit into 64-bit unsigned integers.
 Your task is to output ~A+B+C~, modulo ~42069900169420~.

 **https://dmoj.ca/problem/bf1easy:**